JamFfm/cbpi4-NEXTIONDisplay/README.md

 #### Software installation ####

+First of all the Documentation of CarftbeerPi is the leading document.

 Navigate in the Linux console and excecute:
 ```python
 pipx runpip cbpi4 install send2trash==1.8.3
 pipx runpip cbpi4 install https://github.com/JamFfm/cbpi4-NEXTIONDisplay/archive/main.zip
 ```
-The first line is just to ensure there is noc send2trash error thrown.
-You con leave it away.
+The first line is just to ensure there is no send2trash errors thrown.
+You can leave it away.

 <br />